Tempo logotype

 • Individual and team capacity planning with planned vs. actual reporting grounded in Jira delivery data

-• Concrete adoption path: Start with Tempo Timesheets.
+• Concrete adoption path: Start with Tempo Timesheets or Structure.
 Add Tempo Financial Manager when finance asks for CapEx reporting.
-Add Capacity Planner when planning conversations need real numbers, not headcount estimates.
+Add Capacity Planner for better capacity planning conversations.

 Ideal customer for each tool